-16 World Bank.
+19 World Bank.
 2009.
 Rethinking School Feeding: Social Safety Nets, Child Development and the Education Sector.
 Washington DC.

-14 "WFP School Feeding Policy" (WFP/EB.2/2009/4-A).
+18 "Summary Evaluation Report of WFP School Feeding Policy" (WFP/EB.1/2012/6-D).

-- Capacity development programmes are context-specific, often undertaken as individual activities, and have not been applied systematically across WFP.
-As a result, many capacity development activities have been under-reported in corporate M&E systems. - 74.
-WFP has become increasingly involved in the development of the capacity of its government partners, whether under the umbrella of regional organizations such as the Comprehensive Africa Agriculture Development Programme (CAADP) of the New Economic Partnership for African Development (NEPAD), or in bilateral arrangements with governments.
-Examples include the two-year secondment of a senior WFP staff member (2009-2010) to support the NEPAD Secretariat; and of a WFP policy advisor to the Common Market for Eastern and Southern Africa. - 75.
-Country offices in Africa interact with governments and partners under CAADP compacts and investment plans.
-WFP assists governments in Africa to develop capacity in Home Grown School Feeding programmes, a pillar of CAADP.
-WFP capacity development continues to be provided even where there are no food-based programmes; in Cape Verde WFP works as part of a United Nations joint programme with FAO, UNICEF and the World Health Organization (WHO) on a school feeding programme fully managed by the Government since 2010. - 76.
-In Latin America WFP facilitated the development of a regional nutrition information-sharing platform, Nutri-Net, which established a network among governments, international agencies, universities and NGOs from the region.
+- 76. In Latin America WFP facilitated the development of a regional nutrition information-sharing platform, Nutri-Net, which established a network among governments, international agencies, universities and NGOs from the region.
 In Afghanistan, WFP partners with the private sector to establish local capacity for the production of nutritious biscuits for the WFP-government school feeding programme, and with a bank to disburse cash as part of a safety net pilot. - 77.
 WFP is in the process of developing new guidance material to help country offices conduct capacity development work in a more systematic and strategic manner and to monitor progress.
 The Strategic Results Framework now includes a national capacity index that measures progress against quality standards adapted from a World Bank model; it includes alignment with national policies, community participation and ensuring stable funding.
 Capacity-development toolkits are being tested and refined and will be rolled out in 2013. - 78.
 The Strategic Plan recognizes the role of procurement in building capacity.
 Each year WFP makes significant purchases in developing nations, but challenges in taking this to a higher level need to be addressed.
 In 2010, 42 percent of food assistance was purchased in recipient countries (see Figure 12).
-This constitutes a major shift from past practice.
-In the 1980s, for example, WFP purchased 10 percent of food from non-donor nations; in 2010, it bought from 75 developing countries and used 66 percent of its food budget in them.17
+In 2011, local purchase accounted for 29 percent, reflecting a decline from previous years in wheat purchases from Pakistan and the crisis in the Horn of Africa, which limited purchases in that region.